shamvoke/shamvoke/_posts/2025-12-11-ventoy-my-forever-usb-companion-1.md

 subtitle: 🌀 The title for this post should be "My Top 5 Must have ISO Images"
 description: Gone are the days of reformatting your flash drive every time you wanted to try a new OS.
 I used to rely on Rufus and balenaEtcher until I found Ventoy.
-Here is how this tiny utility became my forever USB companion, along with the five essential ISOs I carry everywhere.
+Here is how this tiny utility became my forever USB companion.
 image: https://res.cloudinary.com/deudsgjbm/image/upload/v1765477505/Ventoy_My_Forever_USB_Companion_k5ocej.png
 optimized_image: https://res.cloudinary.com/deudsgjbm/image/upload/v1765477505/Ventoy_My_Forever_USB_Companion_k5ocej.png
 category: linux